grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/develop-a-plugin/build-a-logs-data-source-plugin.md

 ### Add a preferred visualization type hint to the data frame

 To make sure Grafana recognizes data as logs and shows logs visualization automatically in Explore, set `meta.preferredVisualisationType` to `'logs'` in the returned data frame.
-See [Selecting preferred visualisation section]({{< relref "add-support-for-explore-queries/#selecting-preferred-visualisation" >}})
+See [Selecting preferred visualization section]({{< relref "../extend-a-plugin/add-support-for-explore-queries/#sselect-a-preferred-visualization-type" >}})

 **Example:**